-2.13 Retrospective investigation of allegations
+2.12 Retrospective investigation of allegations

 Allegations of academic misconduct will be investigated as soon as it is practical to do so.
 Investigations can be conducted after a mark has been formally published or an award made if credible evidence comes to light which suggests misconduct may have taken place at the time of the assessment.
-IIS may recommend to SOAS that it rescind a mark or revoke an award in accordance with the SOAS General and Admissions Regulations for Students if, upon completion of this procedure, misconduct is proven.
+The IIS may rescind a mark or revoke an award in accordance with the General and Admissions Regulations for Students if, upon completion of this procedure, misconduct is proven.